 Balfour real estate guide & listings for sale

-In Balfour, the overwhelming majority of dwellings are single detached homes, and the remaining properties are mainly small apartment buildings make up most of the remaining housing stock.
-This part of Hamilton is primarily composed of four or more bedroom and three bedroom homes.
-Around 85% of the dwellings in the neighbourhood are occupied by homeowners and 15% are rented.
+In Balfour, the overwhelming majority of buildings are single detached homes, while small apartment buildings make up most of the remaining housing stock.
+This part of the city offers mainly four or more bedroom and three bedroom homes.
+Roughly 85% of the units in the neighbourhood are occupied by homeowners and 15% are rented.
 Most of the housing growth in this neighbourhood happened pre-1960.

 Parents and their kids will find that no matter where their property is situated in this part of Hamilton, daycares and schools are nearby.
 When it comes to food, the nearest grocery store in Balfour is usually only a short walk away.
 Additionally, there are a fair number of options in close proximity for those who care about restaurants and cafes.
 It is also a reasonably short distance to a good choice of clothing stores.